 - Recent polling suggests that water quality is the top environmental issue for most Americans.
 Additionally, a 2005 poll showed that 86 percent of Americans support legislation by the U.S. Congress that would create a long-term, sustainable, and reliable federal trust fund for clean and safe drinking water infrastructure.

 About the Legislation:

 - Unlike the Highway Trust Fund's reliance on the "gas tax" as a sole source of revenue.
-H.R.
-3202 will be financed broadly by small user fees at the manufacturer level on goods that depend on municipal water supplies such as water-based bottled beverages and flushable products that are disposed of and treated by municipal wastewater systems.
+A Clean Water Trust Fund would be financed broadly by small user fees at the manufacturer level on goods that depend on municipal water supplies such as water-based bottled beverages and flushable products that are disposed of and treated by municipal wastewater systems.
 Additional miniscule fees on pharmaceuticals, over the counter drugs and a small corporate fee will ensure a long-term, sustainable source of revenue to ensure economic prosperity and protect the health of people and the environment.

 - Clean Water Trust Fund Would Supplement Infrastructure Funding.
 With annual appropriations for the Clean Water and Safe Drinking Water State Revolving Loan Fund (SRF) programs diminishing year after year, AGC supports creation of a long-term, sustainable, off-budget source of funding for water infrastructure such as a trust fund to finance construction and maintenance of this critical infrastructure.
 Establishing a stable revenue stream to supplement federal funds helps guarantee funding for critical projects.